RakeshRoxx/urlShortner/README.md

 # urlShortner
 This is a url shortner app created using node.js Database : MongoDB
-Dependencies : ejs, mongoose, shortid
+Dependencies : ejs, mongoose, shortid, express